Cesarsk/lucacesarano-com/README.md

 ## React

-The website is entirely developed in React and it's a one-page app.
+The website is entirely developed in React.

 ## Firebase